-The NIH Policy for Data Management and Sharing (effective January 2023) includes the supplemental information Selecting a Repository for Data Resulting from NIH-Supported Research (NOT-OD-21-016), which outlines the data repositories characteristics that researchers should seek out to share their NIH-funded research data and materials.
+The new NIH Policy for Data Management and Sharing (effective January 25, 2023) includes supplemental information on Selecting a Data Repository (NOT-OD-21-016), which outlines the data repositories characteristics that researchers should seek out to share their NIH-funded research data and materials.

-All research made publicly available of figshare gets allocated a DataCite Digital Object Identifier (DOI) at the point of publication.
+All research made publicly available on Figshare gets allocated a DataCite Digital Object Identifier (DOI) at the point of publication.
 DOIs can also be reserved in advance to be included in associated publications.
 This ensures the unique identifier for the dataset is persistent and will not easily disappear as public content cannot be deleted from Figshare.

 The Funding field in Figshare metadata allows authors to add the specific grants and other sources of support for a project either by searching the linked Dimensions grants database or with free text.
 Researchers can add NIH grants by searching for the grant ID or title and selecting the appropriate grant.